 AO+ Restorative Mist

-Mother Dirt Probiotic Foaming Cleanser uses a powerful blend of probiotic extracts to not only clean your skin, but remove impurities and maintain the optimal pH level without stripping it.
-It’s made with prebiotics from chicory root and rose water, and is oil-free, sulfate-free and has been clinically tested.
+Mother Dirt Prebiotic Foaming Cleanser uses a powerful blend of probiotic extracts to not only clean your skin but remove impurities and maintain the optimal pH level without stripping it.
+It's made with prebiotics from chicory root and rose water, and is oil-free, sulfate-free and has been clinically tested.

-Mother Dirt Probiotic Moisturizing Serum is formulated to nourish and rebalance your skin without leaving it feeling greasy.
-It contains squalane and essential fatty acids to moisturize and balance your skin’s microbiome.
+Mother Dirt Postbiotic Serum is formulated to nourish and rebalance your skin without leaving it feeling greasy.
+It contains squalene and essential fatty acids to moisturize and balance your skin's microbiome.
 Your skin will feel smooth and reveal a glowing, healthier-looking complexion.

-We recommend following up the Probiotic Body Wash with Mother Dirt Probiotic Moisturizing Body Oil to get the best results.
+We recommend following up the Probiotic Body Wash with Mother Dirt Postbiotic Moisturizing Body Oil to get the best results.
 This lightweight Body Oil soothes dry skin without feeling heavy.
-It contains ingredients like squalane, almond oil and apricot kernel oil to nourish and replenish dry skin, while our powerful blend of probiotic extracts helps maintain your microbiome.
+It contains ingredients like squalane, almond oil and apricot kernel oil to nourish and replenish dry skin, while our powerful blend of postbiotics helps maintain your microbiome.